Strong Bow Shocks: Turbulence and An Exact Self-Similar Asymptotic: Discussion

+Moreover, this model may also be applicable to runaway supernova (SN) ejecta blobs that outrun the SN shock front and develop bow shocks like what has been observed in the filamentary structures of the Cassiopeia A SN remnant \citep{Fesen+2006} or the bidirectional ejecta blobs that might develop from explosions of axisymmetric Roche-lobe distorted Type Ib/c SN progenitors \citep{DuPont+2024}.

-Having constructed and verified this theory expounding the asymptotic shape of non-magnetic astrophysical bow shocks, the astrophysical implications can be quite expansive.
-For example, a current theory explaining the sources behind quasi-periodic eruptions \citep[QPEs;][]{Miniutti+2019,Giustini+2020,Arcodia+2021,Chakraborty+2021} are stars that plunge into active galactic nuclei \citep[AGN; e.g.,][]{Lu+Quataert+2023,Tagawa+Haiman+23}.
+Another potential use case for our model is constraining the sources behind quasi-periodic eruptions \citep[QPEs;][]{Miniutti+2019,Giustini+2020,Arcodia+2021,Chakraborty+2021}.
+Some models suggest that QPEs are stars that plunge into active galactic nuclei \citep[AGN; e.g.,][]{Lu+Quataert+2023,Linail+Metzger+2023,Tagawa+Haiman+23}.
 The supersonic star creates a bow shock whose thermal energy is radiation dominated and this model is used to explain the radiative properties of some QPEs.
 In the future, we plan to utilize our theory to explore the fundamental problem of stars plunging through AGN disks in order to glean some of the physics of the stellar entry and exit.
-This should provide constraints on the \'a la mode QPE models proposed. \\
+This should provide constraints on the \'a la mode QPE models proposed.\\

-The authors thank Tamar Faran, Yuri Levin, and Zoltan Haiman for useful discussions.
+We thank the referee for providing useful comments which led to the improvement of this work.
+The authors thank Tamar Faran, Zoltan Haiman, Boaz Katz, and Yuri Levin for useful discussions.
 MD acknowledges a James Author Fellowship from NYU's Center for Cosmology and Particle Physics, and thanks the LSST-DA Data Science Fellowship Program, which is funded by LSST-DA, the Brinson Foundation, and the Moore Foundation; his participation in the program has benefited this work.